Learn about sprints and how we tackle national challenges.

 U.S. recycling facilities and manufacturers looking to produce, sell, and buy quality recycled materials; rural or tribal communities; organizations and state and local governments striving to improve their recycling facilities and infrastructure.

-Facilitating Sustainable Rural Economic Development
+Facilitating Rural Economic Development

 Challenge: